ledes/rubymotion_exercise1/Readme.md

 # Ruby Motion Exercise

 ## Description
-Basic IOS app that changes the color of the background clicking on different buttons.
+Basic IOS app using a MVC design pattern and TDD, that allows the user to paint by selecting different colors.

 ##Technical Specifications
+- Ruby Motion
+- Xcode 7.0.1
 - TDD
-- Xcode 7.0.1
-- Ruby Motion
 - Bacon
+- Sugarcube